An angry spirit with a grudge has caused some trouble and headaches.

 HISTORY OF MANIFESTATIONS

-According to the St. Augustine Lighthouse web site, while no light keeper’s ever fell from this grander lighthouse, people connected to this lighthouse have died while serving as lighthouse keeper, or in accidents that happened around the property.
+According to the St. Augustine Lighthouse website, while no light keepers ever fell from this grander lighthouse, people connected to it have died while serving as lighthouse keeper, or in accidents that happened around the property.

-Children from all generations have been victims of senseless accidents.
-Children who have died from sudden accidents, sometimes decide to stay and enjoy the place where they were living, not ready to pass on just yet.
+Children from all generations have been victims of senseless accidents from time to time.
+Those who have died from sudden accidents, sometimes decide to stay and enjoy the place where they were living, not being ready to pass on just yet.

-The building of this new lighthouse took a long time to complete, due to the height and scope of this facility.
-Hezekiah Pettee, who lived in Maine with his family, was hired to build this grand lighthouse.
+The building of the new lighthouse took a long time to complete, due to its height and the scope of the facility.
+Hezekiah Pettee, who lived in Maine with his family, was hired to build it.
 He moved his wife and 5 children down to St. Augustine, and they moved into a home on the property.
 On site, there was a rail car or hand cart that carried building material from the ocean dock to the lighthouse site.
 When it wasn’t being used by workmen, the children loved to ride it down to the water for fun.

-On July 10, 1873, 4 of Hezekiah’s children and a daughter of one of the workmen, were enjoying a ride, when the brakes failed, and all 5 children were dumped into the sea.
-While workmen were able to save 2 of Hezekiah’s children, a son and daughter, his two eldest daughters, Mary (15) and Eliza (13), and the workman’s daughter died from drowning.
+On July 10, 1873, four of Hezekiah’s children and a daughter of one of the workmen, were enjoying a ride, when the brakes failed, and all five of them were dumped into the sea.
+While workmen were able to save two of Hezekiah’s children, a son and daughter, his two eldest daughters, Mary (15) and Eliza (13), and the workman’s daughter died from drowning.